-According to the Article 2 of the French Constitution dating from the 28 September 1958, the national motto of France is ‘Liberty, Equality, Fraternity’.
-Now one of the symbols of sovereignty part of the national heritage, it derives from the ideals developed during the Age of Enlightenment.
+According to Article 2 of the French Constitution dating from the 28th of September 1958, the national motto of France is ‘Liberty, Equality, Fraternity’.
+Now one of the symbols of sovereignty part of the national heritage, it derives from ideals developed during the Age of Enlightenment.

 The National Motto of France